nicolasdecorbez/fil-ariane/API-v2/routes.md

 ### - **GET** *->* retireve all friends of one user : `/friends/:id`

 - ***Parameters*** :
-  - `d` : the id of the user to find.
+  - `id` : the id of the user to find.
 - ***Return*** : an array with all its friends ids.

 ### - **POST** *->* create new friends : `/friends`